openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/errorcodes/cj-errorcode-net-http.md

 **Error Description**

-Requested file not found.
+The file requested by URL does not exist.

 **Possible Causes**

-The file requested by the URL does not exist.
+The file specified in the URL request does not exist.

 **Resolution Steps**

-Verify the existence of the requested file.
+Check if the requested file exists at the URL location.

-## 2300094 Authentication Failed
+## 2300094 Authentication Failure

 **Error Message**